sedationh/obsidian-instant-above-divider/README.md

 -   If the cursor is directly after a heading, the divider will be inserted after that heading
 -   Otherwise, the divider will be inserted at the current cursor position

-When disabled, dividers will always be inserted at the current cursor position.
+When disabled, dividers will always be inserted at the beginning of the note content (after frontmatter if present).

+Note: The plugin will always respect frontmatter (YAML metadata at the beginning of the note) regardless of this setting.
+If your note has frontmatter, the divider will be inserted after it rather than at the very beginning of the file.

 ## License